newamericafoundation/digi_survey_assure/docs/998-contributing.md

 ## Transition from Knex to node-postgres

-- Definition: using [Knex](http://knexjs.org/) poses more problems than it solves, and with support for non-Postgres SQL databases not implemented, it is no longer required.
+- Definition: using [Knex](http://knexjs.org/) poses more problems than it solves, and with support for non-Postgres SQL-based databases not implemented, it is no longer required.
 Therefore the recommendation is to avoid using a query builder in favor of directly using [node-postgres](https://node-postgres.com/) for interactions with the database.

 ---------